TomObungu/mathematics.md/Further Mathematics/Vectors/Distances between Planes.md

 ![[Pasted image 20250915215723.png]]
 Recall from [[Lines Distances]] reflecting a point in a line is the vector from $\vec{A}$ to the intersection of the plane in direction of $n$ multiplied by 2.

-However since this is a plane we can use calculate the reflection in the point $\vec{A}$ by multiplying the distance by 2 and then multiplying that by the scalar product.
+However since this is a plane we can use calculate the reflection in the point $\vec{A}$ by multiplying the distance by 2 and then multiplying that by the unit vector of the normal $\vec{n}$

 $$
 \begin{gather*}